area9innovation/flow9/doc/faq.markdown

 Migrating from a DOM-based rendering backend to a Pixi-based rendering backend in HTML5.

-Similarly, we have added our own JIT for desktop execution, and even a Windows Mobile target.
-This is proof that we can adjust all our software to work well on new platforms as they come, and get the benefits of those.
+Similarly, we have added our own JIT for desktop execution, and even a Windows Mobile target (which has been allowed to bitrot as that platform has died).
+This is proof that software written in flow can made to work well on new platforms as they come, and get the benefits of those without having to rewrite all the code in flow.

-One expected target we will add at some suitable time could be WebAssembly.
-This is a level of control we can not easily get with other languages, which are typically much bigger than flow.
+We are working on a new target for WebAssembly.
+This is a level of control we can not easily get with other languages, which are typically much bigger than flow, and thus harder to port to other platforms.

 #### What about WebAssembly?